AlexanderSchuetz97/jni-simple/README.md

     let exception = env.FindClass("java/lang/Exception");
     env.ThrowNew(exception, "This is a message");

-    //This fn accepts different types of raw pointers so we unfortunately have to specify the type here. env.ThrowNew(exception, null::<c_char>());
+    //This fn accepts different types of raw pointers, so we unfortunately have to specify the type here. env.ThrowNew(exception, null::<c_char>());
-    //To make this a bit shorter you can also use the unit type.
+    //To make this a bit shorter, you can also use the unit type.
     //This is equivalent to passing null::<c_char>()
     env.ThrowNew(exception, ());